Vic Power: Name history

 In a letter to historian Bill Haber in 1993, Pellot gave his real, full name as Victor Felipe Pellot Pove; Pove being his mother's maiden name and Pellot his father's surname (as is traditional in Hispanic culture; see Roberto Enrique Clemente Walker).
 However, when his mother, Maximina Pove, was in the first grade, her teacher changed her last name, changing the "v" to a "w" and adding an "r" at the end.

 During Pellot's first two professional seasons, in the French-Canadian town of Drummondville, Quebec, he went by his birth name, Victor Pellot.
 However, Pellot noticed that the mostly French-speaking crowd began to laugh whenever his name was announced.
 Initially, he surmised that the crowd was laughing because he was black.
 This turned out to be incorrect, and Pellot soon learned that the real source of the laughter was not his race, but his last name: the similar-sounding word plotte is slang for "vagina" in the Quebec French.
 In response, he played under the name of "Vic Power."
 He kept the name after getting promoted to the majors in United States, but retained "Pellot" when playing winter ball in Puerto Rico.

 Later years

 Pellot spent his retirement in Guaynabo, Puerto Rico.
 The city built a ballpark, which he could see from the window of his apartment, and named it "Parque Victor Pellot" (Victor Pellot Park), after him.
 During the summers, he helped youngsters develop their baseball skills in both Puerto Rico and San Pedro de Macorís in the Dominican Republic.
 According to historian Bill James, Pellot was probably a main reason why San Pedro de Macorís became "the world's richest source of baseball talent".
+He was inducted into the Puerto Rico Sports Hall of Fame in 1981.
+Pellot is also a member of the Puerto Rican Baseball Hall of Fame and the Caribbean Series Hall of Fame.
+The municipality of Arecibo also inducted him into their regional hall.
 Pellot died on November 29, 2005, in Bayamón, Puerto Rico from cancer, at the age of 78.
 He was buried at Porta Coeli Cemetery in Bayamón Puerto Rico.